 A new framework is useless if your team isn't prepared or willing to adopt it.
 So, how do you know if they're ready?
 Start by observing their current habits.
 Do they consistently follow the existing process, or does everyone do their own thing?
 If adherence is low now, you'll need to address that before introducing something new.
 Talk to your reps.
 What are their biggest frustrations?
 What would make their jobs easier?
 Their answers will tell you a lot about their appetite for change.
 Remember, successful adoption hinges on discipline and great training.
 Providing regular MEDDIC training will be essential for helping your team build the new habits required to win.

-How to train your team on MEDDIC
+How to Train Your Team on the MEDDIC Framework

 Switching to a new sales framework isn't as simple as sending a memo.
 True adoption happens when your team understands the why behind MEDDIC and feels confident applying it.
 This requires a thoughtful training plan that goes beyond a single kickoff meeting.
 Your goal is to embed the framework into your team’s daily habits, turning it from a checklist into a strategic mindset that guides every customer interaction.
 Without proper training and reinforcement, even the best frameworks can fall flat, becoming just another piece of corporate jargon that reps ignore.